jbarrow/formalpdf/README.md

-# conformal
+# formalpdf

-`conformal` is an Apache-licensed python library for PDF forms.
+`formalpdf` is an Apache-licensed python library for PDF forms.
 It's a unified API for extracting, creating, filling, and flattening forms.
 It has a similar, but _not_ drop-in, high-level API to PyMuPDF.
 All of this is possible by wrapping `pdfium`, thanks to the low-level bindings made available through `pypdfium2`.